roselinetwagiramariya/fashion-magazines-roselinetwagiramariya/README.md

 names in the resulting file need to match the column names in the example below.

 Hints
-- Building the query piece by piece
+- Build the query piece by piece
 - Start with the orders table and work out from there.
 - Filter the orders table on the `orders.order_status` column
 - Join the customers table to the orders table to get the customer's name